Storage

 Learn how to set up and use cloud storage for file uploads and media handling

-MkSaaS uses Amazon S3 and compatible services like Cloudflare R2 for file storage and media handling, providing a reliable and scalable solution for storing images and other media files.
+MkSaaS uses Amazon S3 and compatible services like Cloudflare R2 for file storage and media handling.

 Setup